Kyureeus-Edtech/Blockchain-Simulation/README.md

-# Blockchain Simulatoion —  Practical Assignment
+# Blockchain Simulation —  Practical Assignment

 ## 📌 Objective
 Learn how blockchain works by interacting with a live simulator.